eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 ### Discretising tangent bundles

 *Disclaimer: If you know differential geometry, you will be upset.
-In this section I'm deliberately identifying points in a smooth manifold with their generalized coordinates.
+In this section I'm deliberately identifying points in a smooth manifold with their generalised coordinates.
 I'm doing so because the alternative would be to talk about charts and all the like, which would make this blog post tremendously long and out of scope.*

 Our main endeavor is trying to export techniques from Lagrangian mechanics to intentland.
 Lagrangians are very useful and versatile objects that describe the dyamics of physical systems.
 The first concepts one needs in describing a physical system are *positions* and *velocities*, and we need to define those in our setting to be able to define Lagrangians.